aderbalfarias/snippet/Random/TechnicalInterview.md

 #### Action vs Func vs Predicate
 Action: Delegate (pointer) to a method that takes zero, one or more input parameters but doesn't return anything.
 Func: Delegate (pointer) to a method that takes zero, one or more input parameters and returns a value or reference.
 Predicate: A special form of Func and mainly used to validate something and return bool.
 It is mainly used with collections to whether the item in the collection is valid or not.
-Basically, its a wrapper of Func like ```Func<T, bool>```.
+Basically, its a wrapper of Func like ```Func<T, bool>```.<br>
-*When to use that*?
+*When to use that*?<br>
 Action is useful if we don’t want to return any result.
 But if we want to return result, we could use Func.
 Predicate is mainly to used to validate any condition.

 #### Deferred Execution vs Immediate Execution